wandb/docs/content/guides/models/track/runs/resuming.md

 title: Resume a run
 ---

-Specify how a run should behave in the event that that run stops or crashes.
+Specify how a run should behave in the event that run stops or crashes.
 To resume or enable a run to automatically resume, you will need to specify the unique run ID associated with that run for the `id` parameter:

 ```python
 run = wandb.init(entity="<entity>", \